juroimoh/techBasics1_JASPER_STEINBERG/assignments/week11/code_study.md

 screen = pygame.display.set_mode((WIDTH, HEIGHT))
 pygame.display.set_caption("Space Shooter - Final Version")
 ```
-All necessary libraries are installed, and the screen size is setup with a application title.
+All necessary libraries are installed, and the screen size is setup with a application title `pygame.display.set_caption(" ")`.

 ---